 Mother: The Archetype of Nurturing and Caretaking

-For a lot of women, the most powerful symbol of strength and fortitude is the female archetype known as the mother.
+For many women, the most powerful symbol of strength and fortitude is the female archetype known as the mother.
 This figure can take many forms, from the Virgin Mary to Demeter, but at her core, she is a woman who is both self-assured and nurturing: she possesses the power to create and transform.

 Her influence on culture is undeniable, appearing in fairy tales and legends throughout history and inspiring some of the most recognized images in our Western tradition.